lyltc1/SymNet/docker/README.md

 ```
 ln -s /home/dataset/symnet/binary_code/tless/ /home/SymNet/datasets/symnet_code/
 ```
+7. All the above path is defined in ```core/symn/MetaInfo.py```.
+If there exists some path error, check it or change it.

 ## SoftLink for another dataset (not needed for Sandeep)
 Use icbin as an example: